FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**SubExistsGuard created**
+* Created guard for checking if the token's sub exists in the database.

 **Guards implemented and services updated**
 * Guards and validations implemented in user endpoints.
 * User service create and update methods now hashing password.